NullBrunk/nullbrunk.github.io/astro-initial/src/content/work/PHPMonitor.md

 #### 📂 Source

-- The source code and installation instructions are accessible <a href="https://github.com/NullBrunk/PHPMonitor" target="_blank">here</a>.
+The source code and installation instructions are accessible <a href="https://github.com/NullBrunk/PHPMonitor" target="_blank">here</a>

+You'll also find a Dockerfile there if you want to test the application locally.